How Tiger Woods accidentally helped Bronson Burgoon qualify for the British Open

 “Tiger and I were sitting on the 18th tee, and – that sounds weird even saying it – I asked him, ‘What’s up next for you?’
 And he goes, ‘The British (Open).’
 And right when he said that, I go, Wait a second, they’re giving exemptions away for the British this week.
 And I looked at the scoreboard and I saw that I needed to make a birdie.
 And that last hole that was my only objective, was to make a birdie to get into the British.
 I ended up making a birdie and it worked out for me.”

-Well, that couldn’t have gone any better!
-Burgoon’s closing birdie pushed him to that T-6 and indeed earned him the final of four Open Championship spots out of the Quicken Loans National.
+Well, that couldn’t have gone any better.
+Burgoon’s closing birdie pushed him to that T-6 and indeed earned him the final of four British Open spots out of the Quicken Loans National.

 As it turned out on the final leaderboard, Burgoon was right that he needed birdie.
 The Open spots went to the four leading players at Quicken Loans not already exempt as long as said players finished in the top 12 and ties.